rdvm/m1hypr/README.md

   name of yours, but I imagine it'll be `wlan0` for anybody running one of these machines
 * `station wlan0 connect <SSID>`
-  * Enter the password for your wireless network when prompted.
+  * Enter the password for your wireless network when prompted
 * `exit`

 Check for IP address and connectivity.